QuantSysBio/inSPIRE/README.md

 conda activate inspire
 ```

-2) You will then need to install the inspire package:
+3) You will then need to install the inspire package:

 ```
-python setup.py install
+pip install inspire
 ```

 4) To check your installation, run the following command (it is normal for this call to hang for a few seconds on first execution)